What Is The Free Tablet With Medicaid Program

 AirTalk, Cintex, and NewPhone Wireless free tablet with Medicaid

-All of these companies offer a government assistance program that offers a free unlimited plan that includes free high-speed data, talk, and text, a free smartphone, and an ACP discount on a tablet.
-The tablet can be purchased at $10.01 (or more, depending on the model), and sometimes these companies will not only reveal the tablet brand and model in advance, but they may even allow you to choose the device that best fits your needs.
-Tablet models that are currently offered by some of these companies include:
+All of these companies offer a government assistance program that offers a free unlimited plan that includes free high-speed data, talk, and text, a free smartphone, and, historically, an ACP discount on a tablet.
+Whether or not you can still receive a discounted tablet from any of these companies depends on many factors, including availability, state, plan, etc.

 How to Qualify for AirTalk, Cintex, and NewPhone Wireless free tablet with Medicaid

-To qualify for an AirTalk, Cintex, or NewPhone Wireless free tablet with Medicaid, you must be ACP-eligible.
-You are ACP-eligible if you participate in the Medicaid program.
-However, there are also some other ways to be ACP-eligible.
+To qualify for AirTalk, Cintex, or NewPhone Wireless benefits with Medicaid, you must be Lifeline-eligible.
+You are Lifeline eligible if you participate in the Medicaid program.
+However, there are also some other ways to be Lifeline-eligible.

 Documents Needed for AirTalk, Cintex, and NewPhone Wireless free tablet with Medicaid

-Note: Only one person per eligible household can apply for any provider’s program and a household can only receive Lifeline and ACP benefits from one provider at a time.
+Note: Only one person per eligible household can apply for any provider’s program and a household can only receive Lifeline benefits from one provider at a time.

 How to Apply for AirTalk, Cintex, and NewPhone Wireless free tablet with Medicaid

-To sign up for Cintex’s ACP program and receive a free tablet, go to https://cintexwireless.com/.
+To sign up for Cintex’s ACP program and receive benefits, go to https://cintexwireless.com/.

-To apply for NewPhone’s ACP program and the free tablet, visit https://newphone.com/.
+To apply for NewPhone’s ACP program, visit https://newphone.com/.

 Press ‘Apply Now’ and enter your ZIP code on the following page.
 If the company offers its services in your area, you will be redirected to your state’s offer.
-Review the available plans and if possible, choose the Lifeline + ACP combo plan, which offers the most value.
-Luckily, being a Medicaid subscriber automatically qualifies you for both Lifeline and ACP.
+Review the available plans and choose the one that offers the most benefits.
 Once you choose the plan, complete the online application form by providing all the necessary information and proof documentation.

-Once your application has been approved, the provider will apply your monthly discount to your bill and send you your free tablet.
+Once your application has been approved, the provider will apply your monthly discount to your bill and send you your free or discounted device.

-Aside from using Medicaid, there are lots of other ways for you to get a free tablet.
+Aside from the government assistance program, there are lots of other ways for you to get a free or discounted tablet and your Medicaid participation is always an advantage.

 Charities and Non-profit Organizations